Undergraduate Programs and Minors:

 - Genetics (Bio 352) [for those who entered in Sept.
 2013 and later, see curriculum sheet dated 2013]

 - Required Core Courses in Biological Sciences [see curriculum sheet for details]:

 These courses provide students with a firm foundation in subdisciplines of modern biological sciences such as: molecular and cell biology, genetics, physiology, organismal diversity, evolution and ecology.

 OCG 301 or 451 – Taught on the Kingston Campus by faculty from the Graduate School of Oceanography.

 - Marine Biology Electives:

-Course topics include, but are not limited to: Marine Ecology, Marine Environmental Physiology, Biology of Invertebrates, Biology of Algae, Ecology of Marine Plants, Deep Sea Biology, Evolution and Diversity of Fishes, Tropical Marine Invertebrates and Coral Reef Ecology.
+Course topics include, but are not limited to: Marine Ecology, Marine Environmental Physiology, Biology of Invertebrates, Biology of Algae, Ecology of Marine Plants, Deep Sea Biology, Evolution and Diversity of Fishes, as well as Tropical Marine Invertebrates and Coral Reef Ecology, which are offered in the URI in Bermuda program.
 Qualified students also have the opportunity to take graduate-level courses in Biological Sciences and at the Graduate School of Oceanography (e.g., Biological Oceanography, Marine Microbiology, etc.).